a

 (4) If our service providers or partners are based in a country outside the European Economic Area (EEA), we will inform you about the consequences of this circumstance in the description of the offer.

 (3) The only mandatory information for sending the newsletter is your e-mail address.
 The provision of further, separately marked data is voluntary and will be used to address you personally.
-After your confirmation, we store your e-mail address for the purpose of sending you the newsletter.
+After your confirmation, we will store your e-mail address for the purpose of sending the newsletter.
 The legal basis is Art.
 6 para.
 1 sentence 1 lit. a GDPR.

 (4) You can revoke your consent to the sending of the newsletter at any time and unsubscribe from the newsletter.
 You can declare your revocation by clicking on the link provided in each newsletter e-mail, by e-mail to hotel@alpenhof-oberaudorf.de or by sending a message to the contact details given in the imprint.